 RETIREMENT PLAN CLAIMS

-Under the federal law known as ERISA, employees’ 401(k) or 403(b) retirement plan accounts must be handled with utmost prudence and care.
-Unfortunately this is not always the case.
+Under federal law known as ERISA, employees’ 401(k) or 403(b) retirement plan accounts must be handled with the highest standard of prudence and care.
+Sadly this is not always the case.

 Common violations include:

 • excessive middleman fees and fees charged to employees instead of employers;

 • kickbacks to employers and plan sponsors and lack of diversified choices at the lowest costs.